 Pop-clasp straps: Flex 2 and Alta.
 These are the slimmest Fitbits, with the Flex 2 measuring 1.12cm wide and the Alta 1.55cm wide.

-Watch-buckle straps: Alta HR, Charge 2, Blaze and Ionic.
+Watch-buckle straps: Ace, Alta HR, Charge 2, Blaze and Ionic.
 We prefer the more secure buckle-type straps as they are less prone to slipping off the wrist.
 At 1.55cm wide the Alta HR is still as slim as the Alta.
 The Charge 2 is 2.13cm wide, but therefore benefits from a larger stats display.

-Heart-rate monitors: Alta HR, Charge 2, Blaze and Ionic.
+Heart-rate monitors: Alta HR, Charge 2, Versa and Ionic.
 Special LEDs on the underside of the wristband detect blood volume and capillary-size changes under pressure, and therefore measure your hear rate.
 Chest-strap heart monitors are more accurate, but uncomfortable and much less convenient.
 Measuring heart rate optimises exercise, helps you reach weight loss goals, track fitness and even manage stress.
 It also makes Fitbit's sleep analysis much more interesting, showing Deep, Light and REM sleep stages.

 Onto the features and functions.
-The watch-buckle Charge 2, Blaze and Ionic wristbands boast the most features, including Floors Climbed via the altimeter.
+The watch-buckle Charge 2, Versa and Ionic wristbands boast the most features, including Floors Climbed via the altimeter.
 They also show more right there on their displays, including Call and Text Notifications from your phone, including Caller ID.

 One solution is to own more than one Fitbit!
 You can sync multiple trackers to your Fitbit account, so maybe wear a fully featured sporty tracker during the day, and slip on a slimmer, more chic Alta or Flex 2 in the evening.

-When it comes to choosing between the four Fitbit watch-buckle wristbands it's really a matter of price vs features.
+When it comes to choosing between the five Fitbit watch-buckle wristbands it's really a matter of price vs features.
 The top-end Ionic, with its built-in GPS, is the obvious choice for the serious fitness nut – or you can wear one, and pretend to be a performance fitness nut, and just use it to count your steps, tell you the time, and send you call/text/calendar notifications.

-But the multi-sport functions and smartphone-connected GPS connectivity of the Charge 2 and Blaze should satisfy most fitness enthusiasts.
+But the multi-sport functions and smartphone-connected GPS connectivity of the Charge 2 and Versa should satisfy most fitness enthusiasts.
 Their lack of built-in GPS might disappoint some, but most runners take their smartphone with them for music or call, so their wireless connection to the phone's GPS does the same trick.

 The Alta HR misses some sports features but is the slimmest heart-rate monitor you can wear on your wrist.